 Class Warm Ups and Rituals

-Classroom warm ups or icebreakers and rituals promote a sense of regularity and stability that is part of a trauma-informed approach to learning.
-They also recognize the tremendous challenges and ongoing struggles students and faculty have faced and continue to face through the pandemic and beyond.
+Classroom warm ups or icebreakers and rituals promote a sense of regularity and stability and even comfort that is part of a trauma-informed approach to learning.
+They also recognize the tremendous challenges and ongoing struggles students and faculty have faced and continue to face.

-Warm ups can include asking students, with the whole class or in pairs or groups, to respond to prompts such as:
+Warm ups can include asking students, either as a class or groups, to respond to prompts such as:

 Or try a physical warm up: ask students to rise and do twists, arm swings or jump in place.
 Physical activity and movement are excellent ways to ground and center students.

-Some rituals recommended by New School faculty which they adopted during online teaching and continue to deploy in person include:
+Some rituals recommended by New School faculty include:

 - Begin class with a minute or two of silence.
 Invite students to get comfortable and pay attention to their breath.
 Then read a prompt and give students five- to ten-minutes to free-write.
 The prompt could be a short poem or piece of prose or an excerpt from a class reading, and students are guided to engage with the prompt without censoring themselves.
 This leads to sharing and discussions.